Raising Quail for Commercial or Personal Use

 Note: A commercial quail breeder's license is not required for persons that raise no more than 100 quail per year for their own use.

 A number of people are interested in raising bobwhite quail or other gamebirds for commercial sale or for personal use.
-Raising quail can be a rewarding experience like many other agricultural pursuits, but those planning to raise quail commercially should be aware that a license issued by the Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) is required.
+Raising quail can be a rewarding experience like many other agricultural pursuits, but those planning to raise quail commercially should be aware that a license issued by the Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) is required except when persons raise 100 or fewer quail for their own use (does not include sale to others).
+A link to permit applications is provided below.

 This information is not intended to be a guide to raising quail.
-For more information on techniques for raising quail, contact the Department of Poultry Science at Mississippi State University (662-325-3416).
-The Department of Poultry Science has several resources online that can be accessed from their website, www.poultry.msstate.edu.
-County Extension Service offices (www.msucares.com) may also have information on raising quail.
+For more information on techniques for raising quail, refer to the Department of Poultry Science at Mississippi State University.
+The Department of Poultry Science has Extension resources that can be accessed from their website.
+County Extension Service offices (extension.msstate.edu) also may have or can help access information on raising quail.

 Sale or Transfer and Record Keeping